Do you have a job offer in the UK? Here’s our guide to what you need to know about contracts and wages in your new home.

 UK employment contracts

-All employees are entitled to a contract of employment that forms the basis of the employment relationship.
+All employees receive a contract of employment that forms the basis of the employment relationship.
 The Employment Rights Act 1996 requires employers to provide most employees, within two calendar months of starting work, with a written statement of the main terms of the contract.
-The following details must be included in the written statement:
+The following details must be in the statement:

 - employers and employees names;